openstack/networking-bgpvpn/README.rst

 project is to enable the use of these technologies within the Neutron networking environment.

-A vendor neutral API and data model is provided such that multiple backends may be "plugged in" while offering the same tenant facing API.
+A vendor neutral API and data model are provided such that multiple backends may be "plugged in" while offering the same tenant facing API.
 A reference implementation based on an Open Source BGP implementation is also provided.